markus-zzz/zzzconsulting-website/_posts/2020-04-25-sigrok-usb-dev.markdown

 The second interesting part is that the board has FPGA controllable pull-ups.
-This allows us to attach/detach from the USB without physically touching any cables as well as choosing if we want to identify as a  *full-speed* or *low-speed* device.
+This allows us to attach/detach from the USB without physically touching any cables.
+As well as choosing if we want to identify as a *full-speed* or *low-speed* device.

 #### Clocking